We are not hotels. Our homes are not housing stock. We are real New Yorkers fighting to stay in our homes and take care of our families.

 WHAT WE DO

-We call on the City and our elected officials to correct LL18 before more New Yorkers lose their homes.
+We call on the City and our elected officials to pass Bill 948A before more New Yorkers lose their homes.